Fun Places to Plan Socially Distanced Field Trips in Dallas

 If your school has returned to small-scale in-person learning or you’re a leader for a local youth group, learning pod, community organization, or scout troop—you have a few options for safe, socially distanced field trip opportunities.

 As you plan a safe field trip for your students or scouts, you’ll also want to consider what mode of transportation is best for your day out.
-National Charter Bus can provide a safe and sanitized charter bus rental for field trips across Dallas.
+National Charter Bus can provide a safe and sanitized charter bus rental in Dallas for field trips.
 We’ll ensure your charter bus is thoroughly sanitized, and we can even book a spacious vehicle for groups who may need to social distance onboard.
 A National Charter Bus team member will help you organize your safe field trip transportation when you call 214-206-1981.

 Let’s take a look at where you can plan your next socially distanced field trip in Dallas!